 The program runs on an on-going basis, and we proceed on the assumption that you'll already be all set with training, etc. going forward, so there is no need to reapply (though we do offer further assistance whenever needed).

 Yes.
 Teacher training based on our curriculum is available upon request.
-Training sessions typically take the form of webinars with our curriculum designer.
+Training sessions typically take the form of webinars with our Outreach manager.